-This program requires an ACT Score of 16 in the Composite and Math areas as well as a Silver Certificate on the Workkeys exam.
-A passing score of 55% on the BMCT (Bennett Mechanical Comprehension Test) is also required.
-Please see the program advisor or a counselor for additional information regarding testing times, locations.
+This program requires a Silver or higher Certificate on the ACT Work-keys exam.
+A passing score of 55% on the Bennett Mechanical Comprehension Test (BMCT) is also required.
+Please see the program advisor or Navigator for additional information regarding testing times and locations for Work-keys and the BMCT.